osu-ukraine-hub/uot/Rules/rules-english.md

 #### PART III
 ### Eligibility
-1. Only players of Ukrainian Origin are allowed to play in the Tournament;*
+1. Only players with a ukrainian flag on Bancho and Previous Players are allowed participation;*
-2. Hosts may request players to submit proof of Ukrainian Origin on case-by-case basis;
-3. If materials submitted as a consequence of rule 3.2 being evoked are considered insufficient by Hosts, participation may be declined;

-`*(refer to PART I: Definitions for a definition of Ukrainian Origin)`
+`*(refer to PART I: Definitions for a definition of Previous Players)`

 #### PART IV
 ### Tournament structure